Everything known about the Deep Sea Dragon in Guild Wars 2 - Gamepur

 The Elder Dragons have been in Tyria for a very long time and are known to be linked directly to various forms of nature.
 Feeding upon the magic of Tyria they use violent and vicious means to do so, gorging themselves until sated and then drifting into a well-fed nap, leaving behind a diminished and ruined world, ready to wake when they’re hungry once more.

-Dragons like Mordemoth seek to corrupt through the power of dreams and nightmares, swaying beings like the Sylvari to their cause, while Primordius tunnels its way through the world, sending out Destroyers to do its bidding.
-Of course, Kralkatorrik casts his fury in a Brand, corrupting with rage as he sears through the world, purple Brand in his wake.
+Dragons like Mordemoth seek to corrupt through the power of dreams and nightmares, swaying beings like the Sylvari to their cause.
+Meanwhile, Primordius tunnels its way through the world, sending out Destroyers to do its bidding.
+Of course, Kralkatorrik casts his fury in a Brand, corrupting with rage as he sears through the world.

 Yet, there’s still one Elder Dragon that remains.